-Derek Alvarez, Cortez, Colorado Member Since August 2006 Artist Statement Derek Alvarez was born in Whittier, California and grew up in the greater Los Angeles and Inland Empire areas of southern California.
+Derek Alvarez, Tucson, Arizona Member Since August 2006 Artist Statement Derek Alvarez was born in Whittier, California and grew up in the greater Los Angeles and Inland Empire areas of southern California.
 He has since lived in North Dakota, Arizona, Colorado, San Diego, and Albania… and has traveled throughout the western United States and Europe.
-He and his wife currently live in Cortez, Colorado.
+He and his wife currently live in Tucson, Arizona.

 Derek graduated from the University of Arizona in May of 2004 with a Bachelor’s of Fine Arts degree, Magna cum Laude.